georgetown-cset/eto-orca/SQL_cleaning.md

 `preliminary_results.sql`

-Applies the above process into columns and adds the most rudimentary cleaning process described earlier.
+Applies the above process into columns and the rudimentary cleaning process described earlier.

 ### Final Results